utilitywarehouse/system-terraform-modules/aws_bucket_access/README.md

 This modules creates means to access UW buckets

 There are two access methods:
-* iam role: the recommended method, to be used in kubernetes with our credential-less [vault setup](https://github.com/utilitywarehouse/documentation/blob/master/infra/vault-aws.md#vault-aws-credentials)
+* iam role: the recommended method.
+It's preconfigured to be used in kubernetes with our credential-less [vault setup](https://github.com/utilitywarehouse/documentation/blob/master/infra/vault-aws.md#vault-aws-credentials), but can be used anywhere by providing a custom auth policy with the `iam_role_auth_policy` variable
-* iam user: alertnative method, with long term credentials usable from anywhere
+* iam user: alternative method, with long term credentials usable from anywhere

 Write access is optional, disabled by default